Forest of Orléans: Relief and humidity

 The forest is more or less flat, the maximum altitude being 177 m and the lowest 107 m, hence an altitude difference of 70 meters across 50 000 hectares.

 This absence of relief, joined with the impermeability of the soil prevents the natural flow of rainwater and explains the humidity of the terrain and abundance of ponds.

 Flora and fauna

 The forest is mixed.
 Among the species, common oak makes up over the half of the trees.
 The resinous trees are mainly Scots pine, which make up a third.
 Other than these two species, there are equal amounts of birch, hornbeam, European beech, hazel, Corsican black pine, wild apple trees, and lime trees.
 Many bird species nest in the forest of Orléans.
 There can be observed ospreys (returned in 1984), booted eagles, short-toed snake eagles, European honey buzzards, hen harriers, European nightjars, black woodpeckers, middle spotted woodpeckers, grey-headed woodpeckers, woodlarks, and Dartford warblers.
 Others, such as great egrets and common cranes, sojourn in the forest in course of their migration.
-Numerous other species of animals can be encountered: red deers, roe deers, hares, pheasants, tree squirrels, wild boars, and common frogs.
+Numerous other species of animals can be encountered: red deer, roe deer, hares, pheasants, tree squirrels, wild boars, and common frogs.